-The Institute is governed by the Board of Education of the Mitchell School District 17-2 and operates under rules and regulations set forth by the South Dakota Board of Education.
+The Institute is governed by the Board of Education of the Mitchell School District 17-2 and operates under rules and regulations set forth by the South Dakota Board of Technical Education.
 The Institute enjoys a close relationship with Mitchell and the James River Valley community.
 MTI has established advisory committees of community and regional representatives who provide program input and support.

-MTI is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools and received a recommendation for a 10-year renewal of accreditation in 2011.
+MTI is accredited by the Higher Learning Commission and received a recommendation for a 10-year renewal of accreditation in 2011.

 In addition, the school is one of the top 150 community colleges nationwide as identified by the Aspen Institute.